 - Stockpiling on pantry items

 - Fewer shopping trips

-This means that there will be an increased demand for certain groups/categories of products including health products, grocery products with long shelf-life, and preventive safety gear.
+This means that there will be an increased demand for specific groups/categories of products, including health products, grocery products with long shelf-life, and preventive safety gear.
 Therefore, businesses should focus on aligning business goals with these new consumer behavior trends.

 Trend #8: The importance of fast delivery

 Changes in consumer behavior towards quick, efficient, and easy delivery times have set the standard for merchandisers.
 Lengthy online delivery times affect sales, with over a third of online shoppers citing long delivery times as one of the key reasons to shop in-store.

 Therefore, in the roasting tournament amongst online stores, fast delivery plays a decisive role in adding competitiveness.

 One-day delivery with a reasonable shipping fee has become the ultimate goal for brands.